SurPun/AWS-Developer-Associate/Section 23 AWS Serverless API Gateway/Notes.md

 - We create a stage variable to indicate the corresponding Lambda alias
 - Our API gateway will automatically invoke the right Lambda function!

+## 345. API Gateway Stages

+API Gateway — Canary Deployment

+- Possibility to enable canary deployments for any stage (usually prod)
+- Choose the % of traffic the canary channel receives
+- Metrics & Logs are separate (for better monitoring)
+- Possibility to override stage variables for canary
+- This is blue / green deployment with AWS Lambda & API Gateway